 - Swollen leg

-These symptoms do not always mean you have cervical cancer.
-However, it is important to discuss any symptoms with your doctor, since they may signal other health problems.
+These symptoms are not always signs of cervical cancer.
+However, it is important to discuss any symptoms with a doctor, since they may signal other health problems.

 Some people have an elevated risk of developing cervical cancer.
 Review the cervical cancer screening guidelines to see if you need to be tested.